umdenes100/VisionSystemRemoteClient/PROTOCOL.md

 The USB port name is important.
 This is the unique identifier we'll use when communicating to the back end about a given port (and associated team).
 The reason we do this is because the combination of `NAME` and `MISSION` doesn't uniquely identify a team, but only one team can be assigned a given USB port.

 The second thing to note is that if a team hasn't actually connected to an RF Communicator, then the `NAME` attribute will read the USB port.
 This is useful because it means that you don't actually have to show that team in a select menu.
-Additionally, the reason the default mission seems to be `BLACK_BOX` is so that `BLACK_BOX` teams can't exploit `retrieveDestination()` by connecting as another team and then switching or some similar such shenanigan.
 By sending the `MISSION` to the front end, it allows the front end developer to build in some kind of visual cue as to what the team has connected as.

 As for `MISSION`, the `MISSION` types are the same as the ones in the ENES100 Arduino Library -
-1. `BLACK_BOX`
+1. `CRASH_SITE`
 2. `DATA`
 3. `DEBRIS`
 4. `FIRE`